 This is a wonderful traditional Middle Eastern stew that my Mum cooks ever since I was a child.
 French beans are also called green beans or string beans, and the meat can be beef or lamb but I prefer beef.
-I also use tomato paste to make the tomato sauceÂ but you can use fresh tomatoes instead using a blender.
-I really enjoy cooking and eating such healthy dishes that are made with a lot of yummy veggies, so if you’re trying to eat healthy then this recipe is for you!
+I also use tomato paste to make the tomato sauceÂ but you can use fresh tomatoes instead of using a blender.
+I really enjoy cooking and eating such healthy dishes that are made with a lot of yummy veggies, so if you’re trying to eat healthily then this recipe is for you!

 Now, this dish does require a little bit of work but it’s worth it, I promise!
 And if you’re don’t eat meat, you still can enjoy this dish without the meat and it will turn out very delicious as well.

-Slow Cooker Middle Eastern French Beans
+Slow Cooker Middle Eastern green bean stew with meat

-- 6 pieces of beef or lamb
+- 6 pieces beef or lamb

-- 1/2 kg green/french beans
+- 1 pound (450g) green/french beans

 - 2 onion 1 left whole, and 1 chopped